 Rule 208.
 Chief Compliance Officer

 The President shall appoint the Chief Compliance Officer of Seed SEF and approve the compensation of the Chief Compliance Officer.
 The Chief Compliance Officer shall report directly to the President.
 The Chief Compliance Officer can only be removed by a majority of the Board.
-Seed SEF shall notify the Commission within two business days of appointing any new Chief Compliance Officer, whether interim or permanent.
+Seed SEF shall notify the Commission within two Business Days of appointing any new Chief Compliance Officer, whether interim or permanent.

 The Chief Compliance Officer shall have the authority and resources to develop and enforce policies and procedures necessary to perform his or her duties hereunder and under the CEA and CFTC regulations.
 The Chief Compliance Officer shall have authority over all staff acting at his or her direction.